Introduction to Theme Theory

 [A] ) ( [B].

 Like mathematical relation, philosophical relation is also a special case of linkage but now there are contentious aspects.
 Disagreement is possible.
 The Platonic view of philosophical relations is very different from the nominalistic view, reflecting different views of properties.
-Citation brackets, (+... ) can be given within the linkage brackets.
+Citation brackets, (+... ) can be given within the linkage brackets, and in other contexts as well.
 I distinguish citation brackets by the inclusion of the + sign.
 Citation brackets may give simply a source or authority, such as (+Plato) or may give more detailed information.
 Often, this information will be too lengthy to include in the citation brackets themselves, so a reference, for example a numbered reference, may be made to a source of information elsewhere.
 For example, numbers 1, 2, 3… may be references to philosophical journals.

 Citation brackets are a particular case of expansion brackets, which are used where it is necessary to provide further information, within the content brackets or the linkage brackets or in other contexts.
 They may express a qualification to what is stated in the brackets, to reduce ambiguity and for many other purposes.
 Again, expansion brackets take the form (+...)